ashleycampion/IrisDataSetProject/README.md

     <img src="./filesNotUsed/visualizationOfVariableRelationships.png" alt="Visualization Of Variable Relationships" title="Visualization Of Variable Relationships")>
 </div>

 What does this mean then for our analysis of the dataset?
 Well, we could probably guess that it would be interesting to compare the species against each other, and indeed that this would likely be much more interesting than looking at the dataset as a whole without distinguishing between the species.
 Already the 'anchor' question that any analysis of the dataset is likely to confront arises: can the species be distinguished purely based on their respective sepal and petal lengths and widths?
-And this is exactly where the machine learning analyses of the dataset begin: could a program be taught to determine the species of a an iris flower based on its sepal and petal length and width?
+And this is exactly where the machine learning analyses of the dataset begin: could a program be taught to determine the species of an iris flower based on its sepal and petal length and width?
 But we are jumping the gun here, and while it is important to come into any dataset primed with questions, there is only so far one can get without getting one's hands dirty with the data.

 ## Histograms